-As I recall, amidst the usual menagerie of automobile, light beer, snack food, and dot-com ads, the network aired a controversial advertisement for a new video game entitled “Dante’s Inferno.”
-The original version of the commercial showed tremendously detailed computer animation depicting a fiery world of demons, angelic human warriors, and enormous supernatural beasts.
-Controversy arose when the original ending of the commercial read in large letters “Go To Hell.”
+As I recall, amidst the usual menagerie of automobile, light beer, snack food, and dot-com ads, the network aired a controversial advertisement for a brand-new video game.
+The original version of the commercial showed tremendously detailed computer animations depicting a fiery world of demons, angelic human warriors, and enormous supernatural beasts.
+Trouble broke loose over the original ending of the commercial, which read in large letters “Go To Hell.”

-The network immediately rejected it, complaining that the commercial’s final message, “Go To Hell”, would not appeal to its “family friendly” image.
+The network immediately rejected it, protesting that the commercial’s final message, “Go To Hell,” would not appeal to its “family-friendly” image.
 The advertisers acted quickly, changing their slogan to “Hell Awaits” in time to air the ad to scores of millions of viewers.

 The kinds of images portrayed in the commercial are not new.
-In the early part of the fourteenth century, Dante Alighieri wrote his famous poem The Divine Comedy, which is divided into three parts, the Inferno, Purgatorio, and Paradiso.
+In the early part of the fourteenth century, Italian poet and writer Dante Alighieri wrote his famous poem The Divine Comedy, which is divided into three parts: Inferno, Purgatorio, and Paradiso.
 In Dante’s fictional Inferno, Dante himself is taken through the “nine circles of hell,” where increasing levels of wickedness are punished in progressively more terrible ways, for all eternity.
 According to the story, those who did not repent and accept Christ while in the flesh suffer eternal torment in the afterlife.
-At the very center of hell, Dante depicts an imprisoned Lucifer, who severely tortures the world’s worst sinners, including Judas Iscariot.
+At the very center of hell, Dante depicts an imprisoned Lucifer (Satan the Devil) who severely tortures the world’s worst sinners, including Judas Iscariot.

 Does any of this sound familiar?

-“Hades” is the Greek equivalent to the Hebrew word sheol and can also be translated as pit or grave.
+“Hades” is the Greek equivalent of the Hebrew word sheol and can also be translated as pit or grave.

 And finally, the Greek word tartarus signifies the confining of fallen angels, where sinful angelic beings are reserved in a pit of darkness until judgment (2 Peter 2:4).

-If you would like to learn more about what the Bible has to say regarding heaven, hell, and the resurrection, please order the free booklet, Is This the ONLY Day of Salvation?
-It will provide you with detailed information on what your Bible really says about death, and the very real gift of eternal life.
+Don’t be fooled by this most “infernal” misunderstanding that leads people away from the truth of God’s plan of salvation.
+If you would like to learn more about what the Bible has to say regarding heaven, hell, and the resurrection, please order the free booklets What Is the Meaning of Life? and Is This the ONLY Day of Salvation?
+They will provide you with detailed information on what your Bible really says about death, and the very real gift of eternal life.